MichaelRabek/rh-linux-poc/README.md

 For any other distribution or if you prefer manual installation:

-- Run `make install` to start manual installation from ISO
+- Run `make install` to start a manual installation from an ISO
 - Connect to the VM console and complete the OS installation
 - **Important**: Create a root account with SSH access during installation
 - After installation, reboot and run `make start` to start the VM

 Run `make help` to see all available targets and configuration options.

-### Step 2 Login to the target-vm
+### Step 2 Login to the `target-vm`

-Login to the root account on the target-vm and display the network configuration.
+Login to the root account on the `target-vm` and display the network configuration.

 For example: